vasudha-kulkarni/vasudha-kulkarni.github.io/pages/resources.md

 <img src="/images/resources/tools2.jpg" alt="image" style="width:300px;height:auto;float:right;margin:0px 20px;">

+* [Zotero](https://www.zotero.org/) - An open-source reference management software to organise and cite scientific literature.
+It has a lot of useful plugins, integrating it across platforms.
+* [Obsidian](https://obsidian.md/) - A note taking app that stores files locally and allows you to connect notes, to create a wikipedia for yourself.
 * [Scite](https://scite.ai/) - A tool for discovering and evaluating related papers based on where the given paper was scited.
 * [Connected Papers](https://www.connectedpapers.com/) - A website to discover the most relevant prior and derivative works of a paper, and visualise the knowledge landscape of a feild.
 * [DeepLabCut](https://www.mackenziemathislab.org/deeplabcut) - A markerless pose estimation tool, based on transfer learning with deep neural networks.
 Works in laboratory conditions with a minimal training dataset.